weishanlee/Kunc-Rigid-Ion-Model-Phonon-Bands-Zincblende-and-Diamond-Structures/README.md

 # PDR of Zincblende and Diamond Crystals based on RIM
 The codes in the repository intends to reproduce the classic work of phonon dispersion relation (PDR) of zincblende and diamond crystals by K. Kunc and O.H.
 Nielsen[1],[2].
-The main idea of the rigid-ion model(RIM) is that in the Zincblende and Diamond structure, (up to the second neighbour) after considering the symmetry properties of atoms, the interatomic force constants between two atoms are described by the 11 parameters, either obtained by fitting experimental data or from ab initio calculations.
+The main idea of the rigid-ion model(RIM) is that in the Zincblende and Diamond structures, (up to the second neighbour) after considering the symmetry properties of atoms, the interatomic force constants between two atoms are described by the 11 parameters, either obtained by fitting experimental data or from ab initio calculations.

 The 11 parameters are given in RIM.DAT, including GaAs, ZnO (in Zincblende), ZnS and AlAs.

 Descriptions of the fortran codes:

 (1)The main program is RIM_MAIN.for.
-(2)The RIMCOUL.for calculates the Coulomb interaction with the Ewald sum.
+(2)The RIMCOUL.for calculates the Coulomb interactions of atoms by the Ewald sum.
-(3)The RIMSR.for calculates the short-range interactions of atoms up to the second neighbour.
+(3)The RIMSR.for calculates the short-range interactions up to the second neighbour atoms.
 (4)Some regular eispack packages are required, including
 	ch.for;
 	epslon.for;